hungdao-testing/natours_api/dev_notes/section10_authentication.md

     - Why we don't use `findByIDAndUpdate()` but `findById()`?

         a.
 In the `UserModel.ts` the validator (userSchema) for passwordConfirm is applied to `Create and Save` process, NOT the update process.

+11. Lecture #139
+    - The business intention for FE part will be: update_password and update_user_profile are placed different screens => 2 API(s)